solaranamnesis/ottohahn/full-text-english.md

 As far as the order of the tables is concerned, it is related to the order of the material.
 Since I was aware that I had not yet exhausted the entire material, I did not bother to determine individual forms, or to express views on their genetic links to justify them and their order: it was sufficient only to make a preliminary orientation in this direction.
 And for the present time, it is only a proof of organic rock, not about what everything is.

+I avoided giving names not for fear of falling into the hands of critics, but because I came to the realization that by naming nothing, or not much, is gained.

+For a long time I was faced with the choice of whether I should really take the path of photographic representation.
+However, I arrived at the decision in question more so out of thoughtfulness for the outsider.

+There was a lot of talk regarding imagination in the cristicism of my "Primordial Cell".
+I realize that the illustrations were not exact, that might be, but they are correct.
+For example, see the photographic depiction of the objects in my "Primordial Cell" on Table 32 Figure 5 compared to Table 4 and 5 in the "Primordial Cell".

 ...